PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 20:19:38
+Last updated: 2024-04-02 20:20:46
-Random Quote: The world makes way for the man who knows where he is going. - Ralph Waldo Emerson
+Random Quote: The least movement is of importance to all nature.
+The entire ocean is affected by a pebble. - Blaise Pascal